kurz-net/qwirkle/docs/rules.md

 If the player layed down the square tile here, they will be awarded 4 (2x2) points.
 <br /> <br />

+If a player completes a chain of tiles, by containing every symbol or every color, they receive double the points for that row or column.
+So 12 points for every completed chain.

 The player who plays the last hand is awarded an additional 6 points - for ending the fun for everyone.